I can extol the virtues of the blood ketone meter for use with younger children at home and especially at school.

 And you can score a free Novomax meter from their website right now.
 Without a prescription or having to call your endo first.

-And as a side note, we keep a Precision Xtra meter at home, at school, and in our preparedness kit (watch for a vlog on that topic soon!).
+And as a side note, we keep a ketone meter at home, at school, and in our preparedness kit (watch for a vlog on that topic soon!).
 I think we have three of them and have never had to pay for the meter.
 We got a prescription for the meter itself and there has never been a copay when we’ve picked it up from the pharmacy.
 And we all know that companies practically give away the meters because they are making their money off of the test strips!

 Ketone Testing (very popular post!)